-Product page for the GURPS Dungeon Fantasy line of books (the immediate “parent” of DFRPG)
+Product page for the GURPS Dungeon Fantasy series (the immediate “parent” of DFRPG)

 20. It’s physically awesome.
 You don’t often get this sort of swag in a game.
 Five books.
 Giant double-sided maps for exploration and battle.
 Dozens of heavy, stand-up character and monster counters with plastic bases.
 Dice (though you’ll want to add more of your own).
 The soft-cover books have solid bindings and full-color, lush artwork on par with the industry’s best.
 A big, sturdy box holds it all.

 21. It’s built for ease of use.
 DFRPG improves on GURPS’ character templates, using layout and color for easy reading.
 Stats in Monsters have similarly improved layout (and initial images from Monsters 2 show even better presentation).
 The books are well organized, with the thorough indexing and page references that SJG is known for.
 Color-coded page edges make finding the right sections of books easy.
 Exploits includes a collection of key tables; Spells ends with a master spell list.
 The back covers of DFRPG’s books are “cheat sheets” of key rules, useful tables, and more, perfect for instant reference in play.
 (Every game should do this.)